Enjoy this delicious, easy, and healthy Steak Cobb Salad with homemade avocado cilantro lime salad dressing. So fresh and so easy!

 Want some tasty, healthy salad goodness?

-If you said, “No,” however, then I think you’ll still love this salad and let me share with you why…
+However, if you said, “No,” or salads aren’t your “thing,” I still think you’ll love this steak Cobb salad and let me tell you why…

 Four Through Seven.
 Avocado Cilantro Lime Dressing.
 In other words: Yaaaas.

-This salad makes a great lunch or healthy weeknight dinner.
+This steak Cobb salad makes a great lunch or healthy weeknight dinner.
 For realz.

 Hard not to love that!